Microsoft word - prove2003_camera ready.doc

 and fits the new operation requirements depicted in the Section 2.

 In spite of its advantages, widespread adoption of the mobile agents technology is being delayed due to security concerns.
 Current available mechanisms to reduce the security risks do not efficiently cover all the existing threats, besides introducing performance restrictions that frequently outweigh its benefits (Jansen et al, 1999).
 Due to the characteristics of the mobile agent paradigm and the threats to which it is exposed, the security mechanisms have to be designed to protect: i) the communication channel; ii) the agents platforms; and iii) the agents themselves.
 In this paper, we deal with these issues in large-scale distributed infrastructure.
-The selection of the security mechanisms that are being applied has been carefully evaluated in the design phase of the proposed multi-agent system.
-This enhances the

 quality of the system in the sense that the most suitable mechanisms can be conceived